 The most important step you should take is to make sure that you contact an Albertville tractor-trailer accident lawyer at Morris, King & Hodge, P.C., as soon as possible.

-Tractor-Trailer Accident Statistics
+Northern Alabama Truck Accident Statistics

 According to the Alabama Department of Transportation, large trucks were involved in 8,484 crashes in a single recent year.
 This was the highest total since 2007.
 Truck crashes in Alabama resulted in 2,367 injuries.
 That was the highest total since 2006.